- Simplify your annual giving

 - Affordable alternative to a private family foundation.

 Create a Donor Advised Fund for yourself or your family and carry out your charitable giving simply and cost effectively, without the limitations, expenses and administrative responsibilities associated with a private foundation.
+(If you have a private family foundation, you can direct the required 5% annual grantmaking requirement to your DAF.
+For a DAF, there is no minimum distribution requirement.)

 - Maximum tax advantage*.